-Subrecipients should utilize established best practices for whole community inclusion and engage with stakeholders to advance individual and jurisdictional preparedness and resilience.
-In doing so, Subrecipients are encouraged to consider the necessities of all Californians in the activities and projects funded by the grant including individuals with access or functional needs, defined as:
+Subrecipients should utilize established best practices for whole community inclusion and engage with stakeholders to National Campaigns and Programs Cont.

+advance individual and jurisdictional preparedness and resilience.
+Subrecipients are encouraged to consider the necessities of all Californians in the activities and projects funded by the grant including children, seniors, individuals with disabilities or access and functional needs, individuals with diverse culture and language use, individuasl with lower economic capacity, and other underserved populations.